 But don’t worry, it’s still common as a first name.

-The English form of the name is Bridget if you want to stay closer to your roots, but personally I believe calling one’s daughter Brigitte is rather unique and it’s a name I’ll definitely be considering should I decide to expand my own family in the future.
+The English form of the name is Bridget if you want to stay closer to your roots, but Brigitte is a rather unique name for girls as well.
+It’s a name I’ll definitely be considering should I decide to expand my own family in the future!

 While I won’t exactly exalt my baby girl, I will still love her greatly, just as I do my other kids.